osg-htc/docs/docs/other/troubleshooting-gratia.md

 Troubleshooting Gratia Accounting
 =================================

 This document will help you troubleshoot problems with the Gratia Accounting, particularly with problems in collecting and reporting accounting information to the central OSG accounting service.
-See also other documents recommended in the Reference section below.

 Gratia/GRACC: The Big Picture